 Are you ready for your best festive season ever?

-American Thanksgiving generally signals the start of the festive season and a month-long round of parties, dinners, lunch and general festivities – all the way up to the New Year.
+It’s the start of the festive season and weeks of parties, dinners, lunches and general festivities – all the way into the New Year.

 How do you feel about the festive season?
 Love it, or loathe it? – let us know in the comments and remember, if you’re struggling for gift ideas then Lumity makes the perfect present for everyone… Feeling fed up? how about a midlife reinvention, or a trip to see a life coach?